509dave16/tic-tac-toe-react-firebase/README.md

 #Demo
 ###[Click here for Demo!](https://glowing-fire-9042.firebaseapp.com "Demo")
 #Summary
-This is a frontend wep app for playing Tic Tac Toe that was developed using React and Firebase along with Webpack.
+This is a frontend web app for playing Tic Tac Toe that was developed using React and Firebase along with Webpack.
 You can play either locally in one browser window or online across two browser windows.

 ###Things To Do
 - Have hosting players enter a name for the game to be hosted